 In the most severe cases, a herniated disc might require surgery to fully fix.
 But most of the time, a herniated disc can be treated with a combination of physical therapy (to strengthen and stretch the muscles in your back and the surrounding areas) and injections to relieve the pain while the outer ring of the disc heals.

 The team of pain management specialists at Allpria Healthcare will work with you to build a treatment plan that best suits your daily needs and the severity of your herniated disc.
-Call the office or book an appointment online today to learn more.
+Call our herniated disc pain clinic at 720-307-7246 contact us at the form below.